sd2k9/cusedar/README.md

 select the first one you feel comfortable with.

-Please be aware that Cusedar and Flexible Identity will compete about the same controls, because they are related.
+Please be aware that Cusedar and Flexible Identity will compete about the same controls, because they are akin.
 So expect trouble when you have both extensions installed, which is strongly discouraged.